 Frome Town Council produced a Town Design Statement for Frome which was adopted in October 2015.
 It outlines the important features of Frome to be protected and includes a number of guidelines relating to design.
-The Statement has been formally adopted by Mendip District Council as a supplementary planning document.
+The Statement has been formally adopted by Somerset Council as a supplementary planning document.

 The aim of the Frome Town Design Statement is to give a detailed guide to the character of the town, identify the specific nature of the buildings and landscape that make Frome distinctive and set out recommendations on how to encourage new development of high quality design, that enhances and complements what already exists.